 Top 7 Festivals of Matinabad Eco-camp

 There is no better place than Matinabad if you are looking for a fascinating place to stay in the countryside of Isfahan in central Iran.
 A warm and lovely residence located in the Rural District of Khaledabad in the Isfahan Province with a population of approximately 500 people.
-Matinabad Eco-camp not only has many exciting activities available for tourists and natives but there are also many festivals that are taken place in Matinabad to keep everyone entertained.
+Matinabad Eco-camp not only has many exciting activities available for tourists and natives but there are also many festivals that take place in Matinabad to keep everyone entertained.
 Here are the most exciting festivals held in Matinabad that you wouldn’t want to miss.

 Nowruz Festival

 The Persian New Year is known as Nowruz, which translates to A new day.
 The entire country is full of colorful flowers and cheers, and Matinabad is no exception.
 The locals of Matinabad believe that light shall always defeat darkness.
 Thus, the villagers acknowledge the festival of Light and Mirror when the first Thursday of the year arrives.
 They turn on all the lights in the house with mirrors everywhere for two days straight.
 By that, they resemble an illuminated holy place.
 Join us at this event and treat yourself to our natural and organic herbal teas and freshly picked products.
-We will give you the experience of heaven in the middle of the desert by making a magical drink of rosewater and peppermint extract new year’s edition.
+We will give you the experience of heaven in the middle of the desert by making a magical drink of rosewater and peppermint extract New Year’s edition.

 Rose Water Festival (Golab Giri)